HCL-TECH-SOFTWARE/domino-c-api-docs/docs/reference/Symb/MAXRECIPIENTNAME.md

 ```
 #include <mail.h>
 ```

+**Symbolic Values :**

 **Description :**

 Maximum size for a recipient name string.
 This size includes the terminating null.

 **See Also :**
 [MailGetMessageRecipient](/domino-c-api-docs/reference/Func/MailGetMessageRecipient)